rmiguelito/terraform-ibm-database/examples/simple-mongo/README.md

 # Simple Database

-This example is used to provision  simple `databases for elasticsearch`  Database on IBM Cloud Infrastructure.
+This example is used to provision databases-for-mongodb Database on IBM Cloud Infrastructure.

 ## Example Usage
 ```